Auth & Permissions

 Backing up and restoring the secret

 You can keep local-first auth fully serverless and still make it recoverable.
-Jazz ships two backup helpers for the same 32-byte secret:
+Jazz ships two backup helpers:

 MethodPlatformsBest forTrade-offs

-jazz-tools/passphraseBrowser, ExpoManual backup users can carry anywhereUser must safely store a 24-word recovery passphrase
+jazz-tools/passphraseBrowser, ExpoManual backup users can carry anywhereUser must securely store a 24-word recovery passphrase, and UI has to convey the weight of this

-jazz-tools/passkey-backupBrowser onlyFast recovery on devices that support passkeysRequires WebAuthn and a stable relying-party ID
+jazz-tools/passkey-backupBrowser onlyFast recovery on devices that support passkeysPasskey sync is platform-bounded

 Recovery passphrase

-jazz-tools/passphrase converts the local-first secret into a 24-word English recovery passphrase.
-Restoring that passphrase produces the exact same secret, so the user keeps the same Jazz identity.
+jazz-tools/passphrase encodes the secret as a 24-word English passphrase, similar to a crypto-wallet seed phrase.
+Decoding the passphrase produces the exact same secret, so the user keeps the same Jazz account.

 export function useRecoveryPhraseBackup(): {